We identified 227 publicly reported settlements that resulted in policy changes and over $2,370,465,597.00 in monetary compensation to victims.

 Redmond, Washington 2022

-The family of Andrea Churna was preparing to file a lawsuit against the City of Redmond after the fatal shooting that took place in Chruna’s apartment, but the City settled for $7.5 million before the case was filed.
+The family of Andrea Thomas Churna was preparing to file a lawsuit against the City of Redmond, Washington, after police fatally shot Churna in her apartment, but the City settled for $7.5 million before the case was filed.

-In September 2020, Andrea Churna called 911, telling them that she was scared that a stalker was trying to kill her.
-When officers arrived at the scene, they believed Churna may have been experiencing mental health issues.
-Officers demanded Churna to follow their instructions: dropping to the ground with her hands on her head.
-Churna complied with officers’ demands, but officers continued to fire warning shots at Churna.
-At some point, she was shot by Officer Daniel Mendoza while face down on the ground and unarmed.
-The medical examiner would later recover six rifle bullets from her body and ruled her death as a homicide.
+In September 2020, Churna called 911 and said that a stalker was trying to kill her.
+Officers who arrived at her apartment suspected that Churna may have been experiencing mental health issues.
+The officers asked Churna whether she owned a firearm.
+Churna complied with officers’ demands to get on the ground, but officers fired their guns at her.
+She was shot by Officer Daniel Mendoza while face down on the ground and unarmed.
+The medical examiner later recovered six rifle bullets from her body and ruled her death a homicide.

 Compensation